lightbend/fdp-sample-applications/README.md

 # Package, Configure, Deploy, and Run

-This project contains 3 executables:
+This project contains 3 executable modules:
-* `akkaserver`    - Akka Streams implementation of model serving
+* `akkastreamssvc`  - Akka Streams implementation of model serving
-* `kafkaserver`   - Kafka Streams implementation of model serving
+* `kafkastreamssvc` - Kafka Streams implementation of model serving
-* `dataprovider`  - Data publisher
+* `publisher`       - Data publisher

 Each application can run either locally (on user's machine) or on the server.